UCR-Robotics/ee144/docs/lab3.rst

 With the odom/pose updates, the robot can adjust its moving direction accordingly and check if the desired waypoint has been reached.

-Specifically, the task is to implement a PD controller (a variant of PID controller that removes "I" component) to track the square shape trajectory.
+Specifically, the task is to implement a PD controller (a variant/subset of PID controller) to track the square shape trajectory.
 Same as in Lab 2, the waypoints are [4, 0], [4, 4], [0, 4], [0, 0], and the sequence does matter.
 After task completion, the robot should stop at the origin and the Python script should exit gracefully.